Phantomcrew-de/Production-helper-scripts/rename_atem_project/README.md

 # 🧾 Rename DaVinci Resolve Projects
-These scripts help you rename a DaVinci Resolve .drp project file and all associated folders and files that contain the original project name.
+These scripts help you rename a DaVinci Resolve .drp project file from ATEM Recordings and all associated folders and files that contain the original project name.

 ## ✅ Features:
 -Detects the original .drp file name automatically